sibirajr/custom-angular-dialog/custom-angular-dialog/README.md

 `[resizable]` - Dialog can be resized by dragging right corner of the dialog.Defaulted to `true`.

-All above parameters are optional.Nested dilog is supported on and above 3.0.0 version.
+All above parameters are optional.Nested and multiple dialog is supported on and above 3.0.0 version.

-Live Demo.
-``